aveongye/cst-case-study/README.md

 **Why Not Other Alternatives?**

-- **Mixed Approach (Post for Initial, Pre for Subsequent)**: Inconsistent—treats initial differently from quarters, complicating audits.
+- **Mixed Approach (Post for Initial, Pre for Subsequent)**: Inconsistent; treats initial differently from quarters, complicating audits.
 Assumes interest remains at risk (over-hedges if paid out/converted immediately).

 - **All Pre-Transaction NAV**: Skips hedging the first 3 months (unprotected exposure), creating major gaps.
 Assumes no risk pre-cash flow, but exposure starts post-outflow.

-- **Projecting Future NAV**: Introduces speculation on accretion, over-hedging initially.
-Avoids forecast errors that amplify P&L volatility.

 **3. Rolling Mechanism:**